-Prior law prohibited any permit, other than an H (common carrier) permit, from being issued to a firm or partnership unless all members of the firm or partnership were United States citizens and a majority of them had resided in Ohio for one year prior to application for the permit.
-Similarly, former law prohibited any permit, other than an H permit, from being issued to an individual who was not a United States citizen who had resided in Ohio for one year prior to application for the permit.
-The act eliminates the one-year residency requirement in both these situations.
+Current law prohibits any permit, other than an H (common carrier) permit, from being issued to a firm or partnership unless all members of the firm or partnership are United States citizens and a majority of them have resided in Ohio for one year prior to application for the permit.
+Similarly, existing law prohibits any permit, other than an H permit, from being issued to an individual who is not a United States citizen who has resided in Ohio for one year prior to application for the permit.
+The bill eliminates the one-year residency requirement in both these situations.
 (R.C.
 4303.29(A).)